 The Saratoga CLO remains effectively 100% owned and managed by Saratoga Investment Corp.
 Following the refinancing, we receive a base management fee of 0.10% and a subordinated management fee of 0.40% of the fee basis amount at the beginning of the collection period, paid quarterly to the extent of available proceeds.
+The fee basis is calculated using i) the aggregate principal balance of all collateral debt securities and eligible investments purchased with principal proceeds or unused proceeds and ii) cash representing principal proceeds or unused proceeds.
 We are also entitled to an incentive management fee equal to 20.0% of excess cash flow to the extent the Saratoga CLO subordinated notes receive an internal rate of return paid in cash equal to or greater than 12.0%.